Insulin Human Regular (IN-su-lin HUE-man REG-yoo-lar)

 - This medicine comes with patient instructions.
 Read and follow these instructions carefully.
 Ask your doctor or pharmacist if you have any questions.

-- If you use Humulin® R Concentrated U-500 insulin, be very careful when you measure the dose.
-This form is more concentrated (has more medicine in the same amount of solution) than the U-100 form of insulin.
+- Humulin® R Concentrated U-500: Be very careful when you measure the dose.
+This form has more medicine in the same amount of solution than the U-100 form of insulin.
 You will need to use less of the solution for each dose.
+You should eat a meal within 30 minutes of injecting this insulin.

 - You will be shown the body areas where this shot can be given.
 Use a different body area each time you give yourself a shot.
 Keep track of where you give each shot to make sure you rotate body areas.

 - Use only syringes that are specially made for insulin.
 It is best to always use the same brand and type of syringe.
-Some types of insulin must be used with a certain type of syringe.
-Ask your pharmacist if you are not sure which one to use.
+Ask your pharmacist if you are not sure which kind of syringe you should use.

 - Use a new needle and syringe each time you inject your medicine.